 In other words, this is the universal principle of karma--which is, just simply, recognizing cause and effect, or how our actions shape our outcomes and future selves:

 “It simply means that, like it or not, whatever you do, whatever you experience, contributes to the development of your personality.
 Life demands that you respond to every event.
 Not a moral requirement, just a fact of existence.”
 (Rachel Pollack, 78 Degrees of Wisdom)

 When we are able to honestly face the truth about our past choices--and the underlying beliefs that shaped them--this actively engages us in the co-creation of the universe we share with all other beings, and provides more clarity in how we would like to show up for them (and, thus, ourselves).

-When applied to our larger social world, this card encourages us to speak up about both our rights and the rights of others, and to be aware of existing power imbalances.
+When applied to our larger social world, this card encourages us to speak up about both our rights and the rights of others; to be aware of and work to address address existing power imbalances.

 As we recognize our own domains of privilege, we can consciously use that power to elevate others.
 We are urged not to meet this awareness with guilt, but to engage our humility and connect with compassion.
 We can channel our anger productively into activism, advocacy, art, and mutual aid organizations.